andrewiilee/java-maven/readme.md

-Java-Science repo
+java-maven repo
 -----------

-The purpose of this repo is to demonstrate computer science topics with java
+Demonstrate computer science topics with java

 #####scala-test
-- [ . ] Do something in scala
+- [ x ] Do something in scala (in another repo)

 #####kotlin-test
-- [ . ] Do something in kotlin
+- [ x ] Do something in kotlin (in another repo)

 #####playground
 - [ . ] Quick template for any java test